alaa0000/sieve-of-eratosthenes/README.md

 # TouchBistro Full Stack Challenge

-To install the npm modules, run: npm run update
+To install the npm modules, run: npm run update<br />
-To start the application, run: npm start.
+To start the application, run: npm start<br />
-To run the tests, run: npm test
+To run the tests, run: npm test<br />